lart-bangor/research-assistant/docs/source/users/collecting-data.rst

 -----------------------------

 The app is always in a “locked” state when it is first started.
 The locked state prevents the user from (accidentally or purposely) carrying out certain actions, such as inspecting the logic behind the forms they see or using right-click context menus to reload or revert to an earlier screen.

 Done unintentionally, this could lead to invalid, corrupted, or duplicate responses, and/or might give the participants information about the administered tasks that the researchers might not want them to have (at the point of data collection).

 Researchers might find it useful however to unlock the app and access such functionality from time to time.
 For example to go back to the previous screen if an error was inadvertently made, or to reload the current screen if for any reason something isn’t rendered correctly.
 Unlocking the app is also useful for researchers who develop new localisations of a task (see **[INSERT LINK]**).

+.. // once localisation link is available

 .. figure:: figures/figure16.png
       :width: 400